trevordbunch/cis411_lab0/labreports/LAB_Cmcculler1.md

 }
 ```

-# Step 4: Creating a feature branch
+#  Creating a feature branch
 - The output of my git commit log
 ```
 ce0639e (HEAD -> labreport, origin/labreport) This is my commit @richard-pokrivka